'New chapter': UK PM Sunak strikes Northern Ireland deal with EU | Politics

 The success of the deal is likely to hinge on whether it convinces the Democratic Unionist Party (DUP) to end its boycott of Northern Ireland's power-sharing arrangements.
 These were central to the 1998 peace agreement which mostly ended three decades of sectarian and political violence in Northern Ireland.
 "I'm pleased to report that we have now made a decisive breakthrough," Sunak said, adding they had agreed to change the original deal for Northern Ireland, known as the protocol, to create the "Windsor Framework".

 "This is the beginning of a new chapter in our relationship."
-The issue has been one of the most contentious regarding Britain's departure from the European Union in 2020.
-A return to a hard border between the province and Ireland, an EU member, could have could have jeopardised the peace deal known as the Good Friday Agreement.
+The issue has been one of the most contentious regarding Britain's 2020 departure from the European Union.
+A return to a hard border between the province and Ireland, an EU member, could have jeopardised the peace deal known as the Good Friday Agreement.

 Sunak is likely to talk up the fact he has secured a so-called "Stormont brake", which he said would allow Stormont - the regional assembly - to stop any "changes to EU goods rules that would have significant and lasting effects on everyday lives".
 "If the break is pulled the UK government will have a veto," he said.
 Von der Leyen said she hoped the brake could be avoided if the two sides consulted each other extensively when introducing new laws and regulatory changes.
 She said however that the European Court of Justice retained the final say on EU law.